making AI models more efficient in sequential learning by focusing on the essential parts of the data

 For Paul, hessian.AI offers an ideal platform for his research.
 “It’s great to have so many PhD students from different fields under one roof.
 The opportunity to collaborate and the access to resources such as large GPU clusters are crucial for my work,” Paul emphasizes.

 Paul sees great potential for social progress in his field of research.
-As an example, he cites the gradual introduction of vaccines for different age groups, which follows the principle of continuous learning.
+As an example, he cites the gradual introduction of vaccines for different age groups, which follows the principle of continual learning.